-What is bad credit?
+What is considered a bad credit score?

 - APR: Find out if the credit card has a fixed or variable APR and how high it can run.
 While you should always try to avoid carrying a high balance when building your credit, the APR will determine how much extra you have to pay when you can’t make your payment in full.

-- Annual fee: Check to see if the credit card charges an annual fee before applying..
+- Annual fee: Check to see if the credit card charges an annual fee before applying.

 - Security deposit: many credit cards meant to help rebuild bad credit require a security deposit before you can begin utilizing the card.
 Many companies will match the amount you put down as your line of credit.

 - Other fees: some cards require program or start-up fees

 - Credit check required: if a credit check is required, you may do more harm than good if your odds of approval are low.
 Each time a company checks your credit, your score suffers.

 What types of credit cards are there for bad credit?

 There are two main types of credit cards for bad credit.
 Secured credit cards require you to make a deposit with the lender issuing the card.
 Subprime credit cards, sometimes advertised as “student credit cards“, are designed for people just establishing a credit history.
 Steer clear of cards that require upfront fees — or “fee harvester” cards — because these fees can cut into your credit limit before you even make a purchase.

 What type of cards to avoid if you have bad credit